 Caroline belongs to a number of all party and is committed to the cross party campaigning and working they promote.
 She is also an officer of several of these groups, including Chair of the Climate Change and of the Drugs Policy Reform all party groups.
 Most all party groups are run by secreteriats and these tend to get their money from membership fees paid by non MP members, which might include businesses, non governmental organisations, academic institutions, public bodies, trade association, think tanks and regulators.
 Caroline is active in encouraging the all party groups in which she plays a leading role to adopt ethical membership criteria.
 The most recent list of members of the Climate Change all party group, which pre-dates her taking the chair, can be found here.

 Caroline sometimes employs part-time members of staff who work elsewhere too.
-At present she employs someone who also works for the New Economics Organising Network and someone who volunteers regularly at Lewisham Refugee and Migrant Network.
+At present she employs someone who also works for the New Economics Organising Network.

 A number of volunteers have spent time in Caroline's office since she was elected; usually for a day a week over a short period of time, or a week- or fortnight-long work placement in the case of sixth-form students.

 She has only been able to provide one internship as it's her policy that interns should be paid a living wage or more.
 Funding to make this possible has only been secured in one instance.